Last Updated: May 12, 2021

-Coding is extremely important for mobile viewing for your website.
+Coding is extremely important for mobile viewing and functionality for your website.
 Many web builders have a very limited mobile optimization in their web builder.
 Why does mobile matter?
-Mobile viewing of websites has finally surpassed desktop browsing as of a year ago.
-Over 50% of users view websites on their mobile devices.
-When you run into an issue with how content or a part of the design looks on mobile devices, the website builder does not let you do any further customization.
+Mobile searches and internet browsing of websites has finally surpassed desktop browsing.
+Over 50% of worldwide web traffic is accessed via mobile devices, and that number continues to climb each year.
+When you run into an issue with how content or a part of the design looks on mobile devices, the website builder does not let you do much further device specific (i.e. phone, tablet, cetc) customization.
 You are simply limited to their built-in mobile rendering which does not always translate your content and design into an ideal look and feel, potentially causing user experience issues.

 Most website builders show you a preview of the website before you publish.
 However, it rarely looks exactly like the preview.
 As a result, you may spend a significant amount of time creating a website that doesn't actually look high quality like you intended.
 Naturally, these can be exceptionally frustrating, and you are again limited to what the website builder “allows” you to do.

 Website builders often appear easy to use at first which is a big plus.
 However, when you try to delve into links, customizing pages, and resizing images, they start to become a painstaking process.
 It can take a while to learn how to change certain sections of the website to avoid upsetting the website builder.
 This can be extremely time-consuming.
 Ultimately, you are still at the mercy of what the website builder “will allow” in terms of built-in functionality.